Ensemble learning: Ensemble theory

+Theoretically, one can justify the diversity concept because the lower bound of the error rate of an ensemble system can be decomposed into accuracy, diversity, and the other term.

+The geometric framework

+Ensemble learning, including both regression and classification tasks, can be explained using a geometric framework.
+Within this framework, the output of each individual classifier or regressor for the entire dataset can be viewed as a point in a multi-dimensional space.
+Additionally, the target result is also represented as a point in this space, referred to as the "ideal point."

+The Euclidean distance is used as the metric to measure both the performance of a single classifier or regressor (the distance between its point and the ideal point) and the dissimilarity between two classifiers or regressors (the distance between their respective points).
+This perspective transforms ensemble learning into a deterministic problem.

+For example, within this geometric framework, it can be proved that the averaging of the outputs (scores) of all base classifiers or regressors can lead to equal or better results than the average of all the individual models.
+It can also be proved that if the optimal weighting scheme is used, then a weighted averaging approach can outperform any of the individual classifiers or regressors that make up the ensemble or as good as the best performer at least.

 Ensemble size

 While the number of component classifiers of an ensemble has a great impact on the accuracy of prediction, there is a limited number of studies addressing this problem.
 A priori determining of ensemble size and the volume and velocity of big data streams make this even more crucial for online ensemble classifiers.
 Mostly statistical tests were used for determining the proper number of components.
 More recently, a theoretical framework suggested that there is an ideal number of component classifiers for an ensemble such that having more or less than this number of classifiers would deteriorate the accuracy.
 It is called "the law of diminishing returns in ensemble construction."
 Their theoretical framework shows that using the same number of independent component classifiers as class labels gives the highest accuracy.